Mastering Agent Skills with Laravel Boost 2.0

 Guidelines vs. Agent Skills

-In earlier versions, relied heavily on guidelines—global context loaded at the start of every chat.
+In earlier versions, Laravel Boost relied heavily on guidelines—global context loaded at the start of every chat.
 This often bloated the context window and wasted tokens.
 Boost 2.0 introduces Agent Skills, a specialized format based on the emerging Open Code standard.
 Unlike guidelines, skills load dynamically.
-Your agent only accesses the or skill when the current task actually requires that specific expertise.
+Your agent only accesses the Livewire or Pest skill when the current task actually requires that specific expertise.
 This makes your prompts roughly 40% leaner while maintaining high precision.

 Implementation and CLI Workflow

 Setting up Boost 2.0 is straightforward for both new and existing projects.
-For current applications, use to upgrade the package.
-If you are starting fresh with the installer, the setup process now prompts you to configure Boost features immediately.
+For current applications, use Composer to upgrade the package.
+If you are starting fresh with the Laravel installer, the setup process now prompts you to configure Boost features immediately.

 # Add a third-party skill from the community